Yuxiang

-Yuxiang (魚香 (鱼香, yúxiāng, fish fragrance)) is a famous seasoning mixture in Chinese cuisine, and also refers to the resulting sauce in which meat or vegetables are cooked.
+Yuxiang (魚香 (鱼香, yúxiāng, fish fragrance)) is a seasoning mixture in Chinese cuisine, and also refers to the resulting sauce in which meat or vegetables are cooked.
 It is said to have originated in Sichuan cuisine, and has since spread to other regional Chinese cuisines.

 Despite the term literally meaning "fish fragrance" in Chinese, yuxiang contains no seafood and is typically not added to seafood.

 On top of the basic mixture, cooking yuxiang almost always includes the use of sugar, vinegar, doubanjiang, soy sauce, and pickled chili peppers.

 Preparation

 Proper preparation of the yuxiang seasoning includes finely minced pao la jiao (pickled chili), white scallion, ginger, and garlic.
 They are mixed in more-or-less equal portions, though some prefer to include more scallions than ginger and garlic.
 The mixture is then fried in oil until fragrant.
 Water, starch, sugar, and vinegar are then added to create a basic sauce.